French court hands Saudi princess suspended sentence over beaten worker | DW | 12.09.2019

 'You'll see how you speak to a princess'

 Prosecutors accused the 43-year-old princess of ordering a bodyguard to beat up Ashraf Eid, the plumber, in her Parisian luxury flat in 2016 after she noticed him using a cell phone to take photographs.
-On her orders, they said, the bodyguard tied his hands before punching and kicking him before forcing him to kiss the princess' feet.
-The pictures were of the bathroom which Eid told investigators he needed to carry out his work.
+On her orders, they said, the bodyguard tied the plumber's hands before punching and kicking him before forcing him to kiss the princess' feet.
+Eid told investigators that the pictures were of the bathroom and he needed them to carry out his work.

 A picture of abuse

-The ruling speaks to a growing recognition of a gulf between families who bring their domestic workers to work for them in Europe and the manner in which they treat workers in their homes.
+The ruling speaks to a growing recognition of problems arising from families who bring their domestic workers to work for them in Europ,e and the manner in which they treat workers in their homes.
 A study published by the EU Agency for Human Rights, released in June 2019, found a litany of problems throughout Europe with the way domestic and migrant workers are treated and "paint a rather bleak picture of exploitation and abuse."

 kmm/stb (Reuters/AFP)